 Halie Soifer, Chief Executive Officer

 Halie Soifer is Chief Executive Officer (CEO) of the Jewish Democratic Council of America (JDCA).
-For nearly two decades, Halie Soifer has served as a national security advisor to four members of Congress in the Senate and House, as a senior policy advisor in the Obama administration, and as a foreign policy expert and civil servant.
-Prior to coming to JDCA, Soifer served as National Security Advisor to Senator Kamala Harris (CA)and as foreign policy advisor for Sens.
+For nearly two decades, Halie served as a national security advisor to four members of Congress in the Senate and House, as a senior policy advisor in the Obama administration, as a campaign official, and as a foreign policy expert and civil servant.
+Prior to coming to JDCA in 2018, Halie served as National Security Advisor to then-Senator Kamala Harris (CA) and as foreign policy advisor for Sens.
 Ted Kaufman and Chris Coons (both DE), and Rep. Robert Wexler (FL).
-Soifer also served for more than two years in the Obama administration as Senior Policy Advisor for U.S. Ambassador to the United Nations Samantha Power.
+Soifer also served for more than two years in the Obama administration as Senior Policy Advisor to U.S. Ambassador to the United Nations Samantha Power.
 Additionally, she served in the Bush Administration as a civil servant in the State Department’s Bureau of Political-Military Affairs.
-During President Obama’s 2008 presidential campaign, Soifer served as the campaign’s Florida Jewish Vote Director.
-In her positions on Capitol Hill and at the U.S. Mission to the United Nations, Soifer served as a liaison to the Jewish community and organizations, and worked extensively on national security issues, including those related to Israel.
-Soifer received her master’s degree from the Johns Hopkins School of Advanced International Studies (SAIS) in Middle East Studies and international economics, and her bachelor’s degree from the University of Michigan Honors College.
+During President Obama’s 2008 presidential campaign, Halie served as the campaign’s Florida Jewish Vote Director.
+Halie received her master’s degree from the Johns Hopkins School of Advanced International Studies (SAIS) in Middle East Studies and international economics, and her bachelor’s degree from the University of Michigan Honors College.
 She is a native of East Lansing, Michigan.

 Jonathan Allen, Outreach Director